Kristen McLean, Ph.D., M.P.H.

 M.P.H., Emory University (2012)

 Kristen McLean is an anthropologist by training who specializes in medical anthropology and global health.
-Her research is concerned with issues related to gender, youth, violence, and mental health in post-conflict and humanitarian settings.
-Other interests include the social dynamics of infectious disease outbreaks (particularly Ebola and Covid-19).
-She works primarily in the West African countries of Sierra Leone and Liberia.
+Her research is broadly concerned with issues related to gender and health in post-conflict and humanitarian settings, with a regional emphasis on West Africa.
+Specific interests include the social dynamics of epidemics and how individuals and communities navigate healthcare needs in contexts of extreme resource scarcity.
+Her current research focuses on community-based responses to the synthetic drugs crisis in Sierra Leone.

 Introduction to International Studies